garfix/richard/tests/integration/schank/README.md

 Summary of main development (with my own comments)

 All systems are about making plausible inferences from the read text, in order to understand the rest of it (ie. to answer questions about it).
+Furthermore: "processing structures and memory structures are the same" (Lytinen), that is: build declarative structures, not custom procedures.

 * __MARGIE__ was the first system.
 It made a large number of undirected inferences (slow, ineffective).
 * __SAM__ used built-in __stories__, which is effective (but rigid and laborious).